helmedeiros/blog/content/en/posts/2010-06-26-version-control-essential-foundation.md

 ---
-title: 'Version Control: Don''t Code Without It'
+title: "Version Control: Don't Code Without It"
 date: 2010-06-26 09:00:00-03:00
 tags:
   - software engineering
   - version control
   - git
   - svn
   - collaboration
   - development
 categories:
   - Technology
   - Agile
 series: Software Engineering Lectures
 slug: version-control-essential-foundation
+summary:
-summary: 'In this lecture, we turned to a topic that every developer ignores at their own risk: version control.
-But we didn''t just walk through Git commands—we explored the reasoning, pitfalls, and project-saving habits that come from disciplined usage.
+  "In this lecture, we turned to a topic that every developer ignores at their own risk: version control.
+But we didn't just walk through Git commands—we explored the reasoning, pitfalls, and project-saving habits that come from disciplined usage.
-  Version control isn''t optional; it''s foundational.'
+  Version control isn't optional; it's foundational."
-subtitle: Software development concepts and practices
+subtitle: Never code without version control again—discover how Git, branching strategies, and commit discipline create safety nets, enable collaboration, and preserve the history of your decisions
 ---

 **Software Engineering Lectures - Part Part 17 of 19**